opulo-inc/docs/docs/openpnp/calibration/6-nozzle-offset/index.md

 !!! info "Tip"
     OpenPnP has some new methods of calibration using a secondary fiducial at a different Z height, and a small piece of paper.
 If you'd like to explore this method of calibration, you can find the OpenPnP docs about this process [here](https://github.com/openpnp/openpnp/wiki/Calibration-Solutions#calibrating-precision-camera-to-nozzle-offsets).
 This process requires [making and installing a calibration rig](https://github.com/openpnp/openpnp/wiki/Vision-Solutions#calibration-rig), [3D Units per Pixel calibration](https://github.com/openpnp/openpnp/wiki/3D-Units-per-Pixel), and [Advanced Camera Calibration](https://github.com/openpnp/openpnp/wiki/Advanced-Camera-Calibration).

-1. Install an N045 nozzle on the left toolhead.
+1. Ensure you still have an N045 nozzle on the left toolhead.
   ![Install the N045 nozzle](images/N045-nozzle-installed.png)

 2. Click on the `Machine Setup` tab in the top right pane.